What is On the GRE? | Get to Know Analytical Writing, Quantitative, and Verbal Reasoning Sections

 With the promise of better job opportunities and higher learning, graduate school can really be an appealing option to many students.
 However, it also comes with a lot of challenges.
 The first of which is the application process of the university and program you want to get into.

-Aside from the recommendations, letters, and other requirements specific universities and programs ask for, you’ll also most likely need to take the GRE to qualify for graduate-level studies.
+Aside from the recommendations, letters, and other requirements specific universities and programs ask for, you’ll also most likely need to take the GRE general test to qualify for graduate-level studies.

 While it will measure certain skills of yours, it’s also very useful for some to help them gauge whether they be able to handle the intensity of grad-school programs.

-To help you better understand what the GRE is about, we’ll answer some of the most frequently asked questions about it below.
+To help you better understand and to answer your questions about what the GRE is all about, we’ll answer some of the most frequently asked questions about it below.

 What does GRE stand for?